themsaid/laravel-langman/README.md

 ```

 It'll look into your language files, collect all the lines that has missing values in any of the languages, prompt
-asking you to give a translation for each key, and finally save the given values to the database.
+asking you to give a translation for each key, and finally save the given values to the files.

-### Translate a key
+### Translating a key

 ```
 php artisan langman:translate users.name